srobo/volunteer-emails/SR2023/2023-03-16-volunteer-information-pack.md

 Before you read any further, we'd recommend you [make sure you are signed up to our slack chat room](https://goo.gl/forms/Maq41MHF8CYSRVn83).
 We usually use slack to communicate with volunteers during the competition itself.

 # Safeguarding Policy
 **All volunteers are required to read the [safeguarding policy](https://opsmanual.studentrobotics.org/about-the-charity/safeguarding)**.
-Please ensure you have read this ahead of time, and e-mail safeguarding@studentrobotics.org to confirm you have read and understood it.
+Please ensure you have read this ahead of time, and email safeguarding@studentrobotics.org to confirm you have read and understood it.

 # Set-up days
 We'll be having set-up days on the Thursday and Friday before the event, there is typically no set schedule for these days, just a list of tasks to get through.
 These lists are big though, we need all the help we can get to ensure everything is ready in time for the competition.